Shazan1221/Badu-AI/README.md

 ## ⚡ Deploy to GitHub Pages (Free)

-1. Create a new GitHub repo (e.g. `neuralcraft`)
+1. Create a new GitHub repo (e.g. `BaduAI`)
 2. Upload all 4 HTML files
 3. Go to **Settings → Pages → Source: main branch / root**
-4. Your site is live at `https://yourusername.github.io/Badu-AI`
+4. Your site is live at `https://yourusername.github.io/BaduAI`

 ## 🔑 Activating Live Claude AI